About Lovegrove & Cotton

 This construction law firm was established in Melbourne in 1993.

 There are areas of the law where this firm is without peer, primarily in the construction-related sector.
-Kim Lovegrove RML, FAIB, founded the firm, and was the principal legal adviser on the development of the Building Act in Victoria.
+Kim Lovegrove founded the firm, and was the principal legal adviser on the development of the Building Act in Victoria.

-Kim Lovegrove represented the Federal Government as the Deputy Executive Director of the ABCB, as a guest of the Japanese government addressing a Ministerial Forum charged with the overhauling of Japanese building regulations.
+Kim Lovegrove is a Senior Construction lawyer with over 30 years’ experience in the field.
+His expertise has been recognised at local, national and international levels.
+Kim is a Senior Consultant with the World Bank in the building law reform space.
+He is currently the Chairman of the International Building Quality Centre and is an Adjunct Professor at the University of Canberra.
+He represented the Federal Government as the Deputy Executive Director of the ABCB.
+He was a guest of the Japanese government addressing a Ministerial Forum charged with the overhauling of Japanese building regulations.
 He also addressed the English Forum for Construction Law Reform at a venue in the House of Commons in the late nineties.
-His expertise has been recognised at local, National and International level, which is borne out by the fact that he is a past consultant with the World Bank in the building law reform space.

 We have evolved into a practice that provides expertise in all facets of construction law, including but not limited to: